LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ## Let's start from scratch!

-### 1. Scrape some data from the web
+### 1. Scrape some Data from the Web
 There are several libraries for web scraping available.
-The most common in python are BeautifulSoup and Selenium.
-Both have their advantages and disadvantages but are intuitively and easy to apply.
+The most common used in python are **BeautifulSoup and Selenium**.
+Both have their advantages and disadvantages but are **intuitively and easy to apply**.
-Due to complexity issues of the exam table we want to scrape in this session I use a combination of both in this project.
-Selenium has to unveil the required information before the HTML-code can be extracted.
+Due to complexity issues of the exam table we want to scrape in this session I use a combination of both in this project. **Selenium unveils** the required information while **Beautifulsoup extracts** the HTML-code in this case.

-### 1.1 Set-up the webdriver for your browser
+### 1.1 Set-up the Webdriver for your Browser
 ```python
   #pip install bs4 selenium
   from selenium import webdriver